cryptocompress/pi.classee_body.ee_addon/README.markdown

 Your `<body>` tag would look like this:

-`<body class="magazine articles politics category paged P20 superadmin">`
+`<body class="magazine articles politics category paged P20 superadmin safari mac">`

-(In this case, you'd be logged-in as a SuperAdmin, and your category keyword would be "c".)
+(In this case, you'd be logged-in as a SuperAdmin, your category keyword would be "c", and you'd be browsing on a Mac using Safari.)

 Member groups 1 through 5 will be classed using their group names (superadmin, banned, guest, pending, member), whereas custom member groups will be classed "groupid_N" (N being the member group ID).